absorensen/numbers_go_brrrr/m1_memory_hierarchies/s7_computational_graph_compilers.md

 ## The Results and the Caveats
 Ok, so we just saw some results previously.
-I am mostly concerned with showing you the relative timings, otherwise I probably wouldn't be benchmarking on a laptop, but there a number of caveats that might make the benchmarks look slightly different.
+I am mostly concerned with showing you the relative timings, otherwise I probably wouldn't be benchmarking on an underpowered laptop, but there a number of caveats that might make the benchmarks look slightly different.
 Some of these I might fix if/when I get the time, some are left as potential exercises, as again, this is more of an introduction to a bunch of concepts, and you get the point at this point hopefully.
-Point.

 Anyways, the ```Tensor2DGPU``` currently allocates a staging buffer, even for the ones that don't need it.
 If this was made optional, immediate mode computation would do an allocation less, so would all of the other